salsadigitalauorg/minisite/README.md

 Instructions
 ------------
-This module provides the ability to upload static 'minisites' to a Drupal website and maintain the minisite's look and feel.
+Thi module allows to upload and serve arbitrary 'minisites' archives from a Drupal website and maintain the minisite's look and feel.
 Please note this module does not actually import the minisite pages as Drupal nodes.

 > A minisite is a website by which companies offer information about one specific product or product group.
 Typically, a minisite is enhanced by